-- What would be the total cost of the system including installation cost?
+1. What would be the total cost of the system including installation cost?

 The cost of an installation is determined by your local Buckman office.
 A standard PC running Windows is sufficient.
 To avoid security issues, we prefer that the customer provides the PC and does the basic configuration.
-A single PC can be used to monitor more than a single boiler. - As mentioned above, access to real-time data (preferably using OPC, PI or a vender provided protocol) greatly facilitates the installation. - 2.
-What is the total time required to ship the system and install it on-site?
+A single PC can be used to monitor more than a single boiler.

+As mentioned above, access to real-time data (preferably using OPC, PI or a vender provided protocol) greatly facilitates the installation.

+2. What is the total time required to ship the system and install it on-site?

 Total installation time is estimated to be 1 month, assuming that real-time data access is available.
 The total time on-site is estimated to be 1-2 weeks.
-If possible, part of the work is done off-line, like generating the mathematical models required by the system and the customization of the operator interface. - 3.
-Is a boiler shutdown necessary to carry out the installation?
-No. - 4.
-Are technical support, software updates and maintenance provided on an ongoing basis?
+If possible, part of the work is done off-line, like generating the mathematical models required by the system and the customization of the operator interface.

+- 3. Is a boiler shutdown necessary to carry out the installation? - 4.
+Is there technical support, upgrades and maintenance on an ongoing basis?